Search for emerging jets in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS experiment: Machine Learning Classifier

 In addition to the four highest $\pt$ jet BDT responses, the event-level BDT takes several observables which are used to help separate signal and background.
 The full list is summarized in Table~\ref{tab:eventVariables}.
 One of the observables, transverse sphericity ($S_{\mathrm{T}}$), is an isotropy measure~\cite{STDM-2019-02}, which characterizes the shape of the event.
 Background events, for which the majority of the event activity is concentrated in the two highest $\pt$ jets (often balanced in the transverse plane), are expected to have values of $S_{\mathrm{T}}$ close to 0.
 On the other hand, signal events tend to have a larger multiplicity of jets arranged more isotropically, leading to transverse sphericity values closer to 1.

 Figure~\ref{fig:BDTresponse} shows the event-level BDT response observable ($R$) evaluated on background MC and a selection of signal models.
-In general, models with higher $M_{\phi}$ and intermediate $c\tau_{\pi_{d}}$ are better separated from multijet background.
+In general, models which present as less SM-like are better separated from multijet background.
+For this reason, higher $M_{\phi}$ models tend to higher BDT responses, but the sensitivity becomes limited by the reduced cross-sections.
+With respect to the dark pion lifetime, only models with very small $c\tau_{\pi_{d}}$ are difficult to separate from the background, however sensitivity is also lost for very long lifetimes since more of the $\pi_{d}$ decay outside of the tracker acceptance to reconstruct a displaced vertex, so the higher BDT responses are seen in intermediate lifetime models.
 The BDT is largely insensitive to $m_{\pi_{d}}$, with the $10$ and $20~\GeV$ models being only slightly better separated than the $5~\GeV$ models.

 An additional selection of $R > -0.2$ is applied to improve the background estimation discussed in Section~\ref{sec:background}.
 This requirement removes mainly background events, with at most $0.1\%$ impact on the signal efficiency.